Sridhar-Narasimhan/Event-Binding/README.md

 # Event-Binding
-Event binding with declarative HTML and JavaScript
+Event binding with declarative HTML and JavaScript.